 To be a Graduate Teaching Assistant you must take at least 6 credits each semester and remain in good academic standing.
 GTAs are required to teach one undergraduate class per semester, assist two undergraduate classes per semester, or work in the Math and Stats Center (tutoring).
 You must also hold four (4) office hours per week.
 GTAs will also be assigned other duties as appropriate (attend weekly course meetings, attend orientation and GTA development seminars, proctor one common hour exam outside of their own assigned each semester, etc...).
-Everyone who holds a teaching appointment will also fill out an electronic schedule card that will be emailed to you, which you are to complete and then return to Program Coordinator in the Math Office as well as post your hours outside your office door.
+Everyone who holds a teaching appointment will also fill out an electronic schedule card that will be emailed to you, which you are to complete and then return to GRADUATE PROGRAM COORDINATOR in the Mathematical Sciences office as well as post your hours outside your office door.
 A student enrolled in less than six (6) credits during their semester of graduation is eligible to be appointed as a GSA with teaching responsibilities.